Hema Chaudhary

 Apart from acting, Hema Choudhary is an accomplished Kuchipudi dancer and has performed for over 700 shows all across the world with her guru Vempati Chinna Satyam.
+She wasa classmate of Rajanikanth in the acting school at Madras.
 She is a recipient of the Panorama Award for her dancing skills.
 She has also been chosen by the National Film Awards committee as the judging panel for three years.

 Early life

-Hema was born to the popular female dubbing artiste and Telugu film Actress Brundavana Chaudhary, in Andhra Pradesh.
+Hema was born to the popular female dubbing artiste and Telugu film Actress Brundavana Chowdari, in Chennai, Tamil Nadu.
 She graduated from the Chennai Film Institute with Rajini Kanth and others.

 Career

 After completing her acting course, Hema started her career in the 1976 film Pelli Kani Pelli directed by Adhiraj Anand Mohan, opposite Tamil actor Sridhar. and was one of the heroines opposite Kamal Haasan in the blockbuster Tamil film Manmatha Leelai (1976).

 Her maiden Kannada film was Vijaya Vani (film) (1976) in which she played the second lead followed by Shubhashaya, Devara Duddu, Vamsha Jyothi and Deepa.
 She also worked in Telugu films such as Bangaru Manishi (1977), Nijam (1978), Kotta Alludu (1979).
 Her bold portrayal of a character with grey shades in Gaali Maathu (1981) made her a household name.
 From then on, she went on to appear in more than 150 films as a supporting actress with all the big directors and actors in Kannada cinema.

 Hema follows the practice of offering a silk saree at Hindu Goddess temples across the country after the completion of each of her films.